sapphirecat/fedora-pack/README.md

 # make-provisioner example

-    ./bin/make-provisioner --fedora20 --perl=install.pl ~/make_server
+    ./bin/make-provisioner --system-ubuntu=trusty --exec=install.pl ~/make_server

 This creates a self-extracting provisioner containing all regular files and symlinks within `make_server`.
-When this provisioner is run on the guest by packer, it will install Perl, unpack the `make_server` tree, and run `make_server/install.pl` using the system Perl.
+When this provisioner is run on the guest by packer, it will install Perl, unpack the `make_server` tree, and run `make_server/install.pl` using the system Perl it installed.

-The output is `provisioner.sh` by default, which can be changed with the `--output=` option.
+The provisioner is written to standard output by default, which can be changed with the `--save-as=` option.

 **make-provisioner** tries to be helpful, and will install some basic dependency management along with the language itself.
-When `--perl` is included, this means that the full core Perl is installed, along with `cpanm`, `local::lib`, and even `Carton`.
-Likewise, `--php` will install not only php-cli, but `/usr/bin/composer.phar`; ruby comes with rubygems, bundler, and rake; and python 2 and 3 each include pip and virtualenv.
+When `--perl` is included, this means that the full core Perl is installed, along with `cpanm`, `local::lib`, and even `carton`.
+Likewise, `--php` will install not only php-cli, but `/usr/bin/composer.phar`; and python 2 and 3 each include pip and virtualenv.
+(The latter will be named according to the platform convention;

-Multiple languages may be requested, but only one may have a script specified.
-For example: `--python --python3 --bash=install.sh`
+`make-provisioner` does not try to establish its own standard.)

+As of 0.7.0, multiple bundle directories and scripts to execute are permitted.
+Directory basenames may not collide, nor begin with `_`; in event of collision of script names, the first one found will be invoked (effectively shadowing the rest).

 # Dependencies